7/28 in Yankee History

 1977: In New York‚ a Thursday afternoon crowd of 40‚918 cheer as New York unleash a 15 hit attack to thrash the Orioles 14-2.
 The Yankee barrage includes homers by Graig Nettles‚ Thurman Munson and Roy White.

 1974: At Fenway‚ the Red Sox break out of a 3-3 tie with the Yankees to win‚ 8-3.
 It is their 10th straight win over the Yanks at home, and their 19th in their last 20 games with the Bronx Bombers.
 Bill ‘Spaceman’ Lee goes the distance for the Sox.

-1971: Myril Hoag, one of only two Yankee players to go 6 for 6 in a 9-inning game, dies at the age of 63.
+1971: Myril Hoag, the only Yankee player to go 6 for 6 in a 9-inning game in the 20th century, dies at the age of 63.

 1962: On Old Timers Day at the Stadium‚ White Sox knuckleballer Eddie Fisher loses a 3-0 shut out when he surrenders 7th inning homers to Mickey Mantle and Johnny Blanchard, as the Yankees win 4-3.

 1961: The Yanks buy first baseman Bob Hale from Cleveland.
 This will make veteran Earl Torgeson, signed on June 17‚ expendable.
 They’ll release Torgy as a player in early September and sign him as a coach.

 1960: With relief help from Bobby Shantz, Whitey Ford, who leaves with an upset stomach‚ picks up a 4-0 win over the Indians.

 Tony Kubek‚ Mickey Mantle and Clete Boyer homer for the pinstripers.
 The Yanks sweep‚

 winning the nitecap‚ 9-2‚ and take over 1st place by 3 percentage